dmccarthy6/Tasks/README.md

 * **Today Extension:** Use the today widget to view any items that have a reminder date set for that day.
 * **Share Extension:** Share tasks via share window.
 * **Custom Animations:** Custom animations used on custom menus that appear and disappear from the TabBarController.
-* **Programatic UI:** Built the UI programatically without the use of Xib's or Storyboards
+* **Programatic UI:** Built the UI programatically without the use of Xib's or Storyboards.

 ***
 ## Requirements: